Contact our Bolivia support office to talk about our work.

 Bolivia is characterised by large ethnic and cultural diversity, and the programme strives to meet the needs of all Bolivians.

-What began as a specialised centre in Santa Cruz has developed into a network of seven centres, six outreach teams and 24 community nurses who aim to reach even the most remote populations.
+What began as a specialised centre in Santa Cruz has developed into a network of 12 centres and six outreach teams who aim to reach even the most remote populations.
 These services include providing permanent, long-acting and short-term methods of contraception.

 One in three teenage girls in Latin America has an unmet need for modern contraception, and in Bolivia the need for education and access to contraception is particularly acute.

 About 18% of young women between the ages of 15 and 19 are either pregnant or already mothers, and nearly 250 young women under the age of 20 give birth every day.
 Of the estimated 90,000 teen pregnancies each year a staggering 70% are unplanned.

 Bolivia is among the seven countries with the highest rates of teen pregnancy in Latin America and the Caribbean, with an average fertility rate of 88 births per thousand women aged 15 to 19 years - well above the regional average of 50 pregnancies per thousand women.